 Worldwide, colorectal cancer is the third most common form of cancer.
 In 2012, there were an estimated 1.36 million new cases of colorectal cancer and 694,000 deaths.

-Estimated new cases and deaths from rectal cancer in the United States in 2018:
+Estimated new cases and deaths from rectal and colon cancer in the United States in 2019:

 Colorectal cancer affects men and women almost equally.
 Among all racial groups in the United States, African Americans have the highest sporadic colorectal cancer incidence and mortality rates.[3,4]